 Sinus headache home remedy: steamy shower

 Standing in a steamy shower and breathing deeply will also open up the nasal passages and allow for drainage and lead to sinus headache relief.
-Breathing warm, moist air can expand and soothe the sinus cavity, say Mayo Clinic experts.
+Breathing warm, moist air can expand and soothe the sinus cavity, per the CDC.
 It’s a great remedy for first thing in the morning when you’re hopping in the shower anyway.
-When you’re trying to figure out how to treat a headache, follow this guide on how to properly take the right amount of medication.
+Here’s what else to do if you wake up with a headache.

 Sinus headache home remedy: humidifier

 Dry air does nothing to help your situation.
-Add steam while you sleep by running a cool-mist humidifier in your bedroom, which may help lessen congestion pain, according to the University of Texas.
+Add steam while you sleep by running a cool-mist humidifier in your bedroom, which may help lessen congestion pain, according to the Cleveland Clinic.
 While you’re relaxing for the night, be sure to add an extra pillow: sleeping with your head elevated can help prevent clogged sinuses, say experts at the Mayo Clinic.
 Watch out for these other 13 surprising things that cause headaches.